amirdehsarvi/amirdehsarvi.github.io/_pages/cv.md

 Work experience
 ======
+* 2021: Machine Learning and Image Processing Engineer, <a href="https://smartr.ai">smartR.ai</a>, located in the Silicon Valley, smartR.ai is experienced in delivering solutions in the embedded marketspace.
+The company has worked on Machine Vision, Robotics, Fintech, Medical, and Consumer products for customers worldwide.
 * 2014-2018: Technical Officer, <a href="https://www.clearskymd.com/">ClearSky Medical Diagnostics Ltd.</a>, a spinout company which specialises in medical devices for the diagnosis and monitoring of Parkinson’s disease, Alzheimer’s disease and a range of other neurodegenerative conditions.
 * 2016-2017: Professional Engineer, My Therapy Tools Ltd., a start-up company involved in the Horizon 2020 EU programme with the project <a href="https://cordis.europa.eu/project/id/745431">“Acquired brain injury telerehabilitation system with high impact in patient’s wellbeing at limited cost”</a> under SME instrument phase 1 funding scheme.
 * 2010-2012: Control Engineer, working in ‘Padideh Control Engineering’ Office.
 Programming and installing PLC devices.